sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/05-experiment-runs.md

-# using notes/some\_examples.py as implementation reference, run the main experiment! use experiments
+# using notes/some\_examples.py as implementation reference, run the main experiment! use experiments/example\_expe